 Step 2.
 Does Your Research Involve Human Subjects?

-This is the second of five steps in determining whether your planned activity requires IRB review and, if yes, by which IRB.
+This is the second of four steps in determining whether your planned activity requires IRB review.

 Why this matters